What is the Difference between Acupuncture and Dry Needling?

 Integrated Approach to Pain Relief

-For athletes seeking pain relief and enhanced performance, dry needling can be combined with other acupuncture techniques like Traditional Chinese Medicine (TCM), Neuropuncture, cupping, and Gua Sha to provide a well-rounded, effective treatment.
+For athletes seeking pain relief and enhanced performance, trigger point acupuncture - aka dry needling - can be combined with other acupuncture techniques like Traditional Chinese Medicine (TCM), Neuropuncture, cupping, and Gua Sha to provide a well-rounded, effective treatment.
 By using an orthopedic assessment, we can identify the root cause of your pain or injury and tailor a personalized approach to address your specific needs.
 This integrative method not only helps reduce pain but also improves muscle recovery, allowing athletes to perform at their best and prevent future injuries.

 • Joint Pain, Tendonitis, Acute Injuries, Muscle Sprains